Literal English Version: Features

 The most notable feature of the Literal English Version is the transliteration of the names of people and places from the original languages.
 For example, the LEV gives Avraham rather than Abraham, and Yitsḥaq rather than Isaac.
 Along with transliterated names, it also includes many transliterated Hebrew words where no English equivalent is deemed sufficient.
 For example, the English word trumpet has been replaced by the Hebrew word "shofar" (שופר, literally, ram's horn) in reference to the wind instrument used to announce the fiftieth year.
 Other words that are transliterated include Torah instead of Law, Shaliaḥ instead of apostle, and Ruaḥ instead of spirit.

-Titles such as God and Lord are also transliterated from their Hebrew counterparts such as Elohim (or El in some cases) and Adonai respectively.
+Titles such as God and Lord are also translated from their Hebrew counterparts such as Elohim (or El in some cases) and Adonai respectively.
 When used generically, such as when referring to deities of foreign peoples, the words elohim (plural) and el (singular) are utilized uncapitalized.